Matins

 Matins (also Mattins) is a canonical hour in Christian liturgy, originally sung during the darkness of early morning (between midnight and dawn).

-The earliest use of the term was in reference to the canonical hour, also called the vigil, which was originally celebrated by monks from about two hours after midnight to, at latest, the dawn, the time for the canonical hour of lauds (a practice still followed in certain orders).
+The earliest use of the term was in reference to the canonical hour, also called the vigil, which was originally celebrated by monks from about two hours after midnight to, at latest, the dawn, the time for the canonical hour of Lauds (a practice still followed in certain orders).
 It was divided into two or (on Sundays) three nocturns.
 Outside of monasteries, it was generally recited at other times of the day, often in conjunction with lauds.

 Liturgy

-In the Liturgy of the Hours of the Roman Catholic Church, Matins is also called “the Office of Readings”, which includes several psalms, a chapter of a book of Scripture (assigned according to the liturgical seasons), and a reading from the works of patristic authors or saints.
+In the Liturgy of the Hours of the Latin Church, Matins is also called “the Office of Readings”, which includes several psalms, a chapter of a book of Scripture (assigned according to the liturgical seasons), and a reading from the works of patristic authors or saints.

 In the Byzantine Rite, these vigils correspond to the aggregate comprising the Midnight office, orthros, and the first hour.

 Lutherans preserve recognizably traditional Matins, distinct from the office of morning prayer.

 In the Anglican Daily Office, Matins, occasionally spelled Mattins, combines the hours of Matins and Lauds as established by St. Benedict in Roman Catholicism and observed in England until the Reformation, most grandly in the Sarum Rite.
 It is one of the two daily times for prayer, the other being Evensong, which combines St. Benedict's Vespers and Compline.

 In Oriental Orthodox Christianity and Oriental Protestant Christianity, the office is prayed at 6 am, being known as Sapro in the Syriac and Indian traditions; it is prayed facing the eastward direction of prayer by all members in these denominations, both clergy and laity, being one of the seven fixed prayer times.

 "Matins" is sometimes used in other Protestant denominations to describe any morning service.